Missouri S&T design team experience prepares students for success in whatever endeavor they may choose.

 today. tomorrow. forever.

-When astronauts reach the surface of Mars they'll need a different kind of "assistant" when they get there.
+When astronauts reach the surface of Mars they'll need a different kind of "assistant."
 Design prototype Mars rovers today that will go to the Red Planet tomorrow, and expand mankind's knowledge of the cosmos forever.

 Fly the future